Skip to main content

 Available Functions

-The Code node runs in the same secure sandbox environment as custom integrations, giving you access to built-in utility functions:
+The Code node runs in a secure sandbox environment, giving you access to built-in utility functions:

 • ld.request() - Make HTTP requests